 David Novak: Oh, is that right?

-Chris Riback: Yeah, yeah.
+Chris Riback: Yes, yes.

 David Novak: Was he there?

-David Novak: Well look, I have a couple observations from Davos in the conversations I had.
+David Novak: I have a couple observations from Davos in the conversations I had.
 I’d say, first of all, it’s very hard for me to find people from outside of America who like or support Trump’s approach, in any way, shape, or form.
 Which is interesting.
 So that’s the first thing.

 The second interesting thing was, however, that his attendance at Davos had a massive impact.
 He, and frankly, his broader contingent, had almost rockstar status in a way that I really don’t remember anyone having in the last 10 years.
-So whatever people quote say publicly about what they think about Trump, there was a lot of interest in him, in what he was going to say, how he would present himself, what he looked like, who was around him, etc. etc. That was the first thing.
+So whatever people quote say publicly about what they think about Trump, there was a lot of interest in him, in what he was going to say, how he would present himself, what he looked like, who was around him, etc. That was the first thing.

 I should also add that people noted the reduction in regulation in the US over the last year.
 Understand it could be good for America, on the other hand, a European mindset would generally more toward more regulation and not supportive of the regulatory changes and mood that seems to be going on in the US.

 I think as it pertains to global impact, I think there is a lot of disappointment on what is the perceived the US backtrack from its global geopolitical leadership role.
-Because most people feel like the world needs America in that role.
-And think, however, that Trump is likely to be commercial on a lot of things, particularly as it pertains to trade.
+Because most people feel like the world needs America in that role and think, however, that Trump is likely to be commercial on a lot of things, particularly as it pertains to trade.
 However, there’s concern at how Trump’s impulsiveness might lead itself to potential conflicts in North Korea, or the Middle East, etc.

-Chris Riback: What about the trade pacts, and not going forward with the Transpacific partnership, it talking about wanting to create bilateral trade agreements with whoever, fair trade agreements.
+Chris Riback: What about the trade pacts, and not going forward with the Transpacific partnership, talking about wanting to create bilateral trade agreements with whoever, fair trade agreements.
 Was there a sense that yes, bilateral trade agreements can work, and if the US doesn’t want to be in multilateral partnerships, that’s no big deal?
 Or was there a sense that wait, that could get really complicated really quickly?

 David Novak: I think there was a little bit of both.
 But as it pertains to TTP, or NAFTA, or etc. ultimately most people kind of hung on to well, Trump is ultimately a deal guy, and he’s got to have an opening position that is very aggressive, but we’ll be keen to get to the negotiating table and come up with something that is sensible.
 Maybe it’ll be a bunch of individual trade pacts, or could still be in some sort of multilateral agreement.